Capital Trails Walking Club (BWF Club 102)

 At next yellow marker post(YMP)/stile turn right over canal bridge.
 Immediately across the bridge turn sharp right at YMP/stile.
 Cross small field to next YMP (across stile and plank bridge).
 Keep to left-hand edge of next field to gap in hedge, where turn left over a ditch and head straight across centre of next field (canal over to right).
 Pass through gap in hedge, crossing plank bridge and stile and then go ahead across a small field to cross a private farm road via stiles.

 Follow hedge on left side of next field to YMP/stile and then pass through a few trees.
 Walk straight across the next field to YMP/stile before going up some steps and over an old railway embankment [ constucted with clay from the 'dip' crossed earlier] to next steps and YMP/stile.
 Bear slightly right across the next field to YMP/stile at road.
-Cross the road with care (hidden dip to right), to another YMP/stile, noting the direction arrow on the waymark disc low down on the YMP.
-Cross stile then go over a cinder track and straight ahead across a field ( may be through a maize crop) aiming for two YMPs by the clump of trees to the right of the metal-roofed farm hay sheds. [you are now walking along the likely eastern edge of the true Bosworth Battlefield].
+Cross the road with care (hidden dip to right), to another YMP/stile, noting the direction arrow on the waymark disc on the YMP.
+Cross stile then go over a cinder track and straight ahead across two fields/ paddocks aiming for the clump of trees to the right of the metal-roofed farm hay sheds. [you are now walking along the likely eastern edge of the true Bosworth Battlefield].

 Q4.
 Name on black letter box on farm wall across the road from Whitemoors?